 Subsequent archaeological geophysical studies confirmed the presence of massive underground foundations that matched the typical layout of a Roman hippodrome: an elongated arena for horse racing.

-In the 20th century, this area underwent radical changes.
-Archival photographs and maps indicated that from 1950 to 1980, it served as Kayseri’s main landfill, accumulating around 20 meters of waste and refuse over that period.
+In the 20th century, the area underwent radical changes.
+Archival photographs and maps show that from 1950 to 1980 the area served as Kayseri’s main landfill, piling up around 20 meters of waste and refuse during that period.

-Local historian Mustafa Çingil commented on this fact with a mix of awe and regret: “Once, the municipal authorities used this land as a dump and landfill.
+Local historian Mustafa Çingil commented with a mix of awe and regret: “Once, the municipal authorities used this land as a dump and landfill.
 As a result, the ancient hippodrome is now buried under tens of thousands of tons of garbage.”

-However, ironically, this unintentional burial helped protect the structure from modern development.
+However, this unintentional burial helped protect the structure from modern development.

 A City with Deep Roots

-The discovery has sparked interest in the multifaceted history of Kayseri.
-In the Hellenistic era, the city was known as Mazaka, and during the Cappadocian kings, it was called Eusebia.
-Under the reign of Emperor Tiberius (14-37 AD), it received the Roman name Caesarea.
+The discovery has sparked interest in Kayseri’s layered history.
+In the Hellenistic era, the city was known as Mazaka, and during the rule of the Cappadocian kings it was called Eusebia.
+Under the reign of Emperor Tiberius (14–37 AD), the city received the Roman name Caesarea.

-The city served as the capital of the province of Cappadocia, its administrative and cultural center.
-Scholars believe the hippodrome was likely built here at the end of the 1st century BC or the beginning of the 1st century AD, possibly during the reign of King Archelaus, who oversaw Cappadocia’s transition into a client state of Rome.
+The city served as the capital of the province of Cappadocia and functioned as its administrative and cultural center.
+Scholars believe the hippodrome was likely built at the end of the 1st century BC or the beginning of the 1st century AD, possibly during the reign of King Archelaus, who oversaw Cappadocia’s transition into a client state of Rome.

 Today, the hippodrome in Kayseri stands as a reminder that history often lies hidden beneath the mundane.